ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   infrastructure supporting it (discussed in {{IDENT}}) provided by RPC and applying to all of NFS.

-  An exception is made regarding labelled NFS, an optional feature within NFSv4.2, described in {{RFC7862}}.
+  An exception is made regarding labeled NFS, an optional feature within NFSv4.2, described in {{RFC7862}}.
   This is discussed as a version-specific feature in this document in {{AUTHL}}.